Treatment for breast cancer

-- Local therapy treats the breast and the surrounding lymph nodes to prevent the cancer from recurring.
+- Local therapy treats the breast and the surrounding to prevent the cancer from recurring.
 Local breast cancer therapies include:

-- Systemic therapy treats the entire body in order to prevent or control spread to other areas outside the breast.
-Treating the entire body with medications to destroy cancer cells that may have traveled in the body can help prevent future metastases.
-Systemic therapy is also used to treat cancer that is already metastatic and has spread to distant organs.
+- treats the entire body in order to prevent or control spread to other areas outside the breast.
+Treating the entire body with medications to destroy cancer cells that may have traveled in the body can help prevent future metastases. is also used to treat cancer that is already and has spread to distant organs.
 Systemic therapies include: